-Bilge Pump Only Mode - This feature is activated by a switch located on the side console.
+Bilge Pump Only Mode - This feature is activated by a switch located under the dash pod and console, on the side console.
 The switch has three positions, ON, OFF and BILGE.
 If the boat is going to sit for more than a few days with the bilge pumps on, it is important the switch is set in the BILGE position to minimize battery drain.
 This will activate the bilge pump and shut off power to the Serial Switching and Keyless Ignition System.
 It is important to remember the engine or other accessories can not be used unless the switch is in the ON position.